 Sharon Bernstein is co-founder and deputy director of Family Forward Oregon.
 She leads our education and workplace programs and manages our finances.
 Sharon’s experience as a parent has solidified her understanding that we can’t make social change through individual decisions alone — we must work together as a movement.
 Her passion for social justice drives her work.
-Sharon is the mother of two young boys ages 4 and 7.
+Sharon is the mother of two young boys ages 6 and 9.

 Lisa Frack is Family Forward Oregon’s Communications Director and co-founder of The Mother PAC, our affiliated political action committee.
 Lisa joined forces with the local blog urbanMamas in 2007 to create a parent-activism blog called Activistas.
 She believes profoundly in the need to modernize workplaces and state and federal policies to work for today’s families.
 Armed with a masters degree in public policy and two kids, Lisa tackled these issues online – and found a community of Portland mothers willing to work together for workplace and public policies that better support today’s families.
 She previously worked as an online organizer and social media manager for the Environmental Working Group tackling environmental health policy reform.

-Lili Hoag is Family Forward Oregon’s Policy Manager.
+Lili Hoag is Family Forward Oregon’s Policy Director.
 She has worked in policy and public affairs in the UK, focusing on inter-generational care patterns and work-life balance policies across Europe and North America.
 She holds a masters in Gender and Social Policy from the London School of Economics and has been a researcher and a lobbyist.
-A native Oregonian, she is interested in using her understanding of national and international policy to frame the work we do in our state to make positive change for families.
+A native Oregonian (Eugene), she is interested in using her understanding of national and international policy to frame the work we do in our state to make positive change for families.

 Danielle Nichols is the Administration Manager for Family Forward Oregon.
 Danielle began her work in 2011 as a volunteer, leading a reading action group with local parents from her son’s school.
 She comes from a writing background a BA in Creative Writing and over 10 years of legal and administrative experience.
-She recently declined admission to law school to find a more workable solution to work-life balance for her family, joining FFO to help do the same for other Portland parents.
+She recently declined admission to law school to find a more workable solution to work-life balance for her family, joining FFO to help do the same for other Oregon parents.
 Danielle is mom to three boys, ages 9, 6, and 3.